krisko4/Shooter/README.md

 # Shooter
-My first Java project - a simple parameterized game, implemented during my bachelor's degree studies.
+My first ever Java project - a simple parameterized game, implemented during my bachelor's degree studies.

 ## Disclaimer
 The quality of code is a result of requirements provided by the lecturer and my poor experience with programming.
 I have not modified it on purpose ever since it was created.
 This is the beginning of my adventure.